Sources of ancient Tamil history: Pandiya

-Chera coins
+Chera

 Many of the coins assigned to the Chera kings of Sangam age with a portrait and the legends "Makkotai" or "Kuttuvan Kotai" have been found near the Amaravathi River bed in Karur and elsewhere in Coimbatore district of Tamil Nadu state.
 They depict the royal emblem of the Cheras, the bow and arrow symbol, on the reverse.
 It was generally believed that the Satavahanas were the first indigenous monarchs to issue silver portrait coins.
 That has been disproved by the discovery of Makkotai and Kuttuvan Kotai coins belonging to the 1st century AD or a little later.
 Silver coins issued by Augustus and Tiberius have over a period of time been discovered in large numbers from the Coimbatore-Karur region.

 Among the Chera coins, the "Makkotai series" bears a unique pattern not found in other Tamil coins of its age.
 They contain both the portrait of a king (facing right) and a written legend, in this case the word "Makkotai" written in Tamil-Brahmi script.
 These coins exhibit similarities with the Roman coins of emperors Augustus and Tiberius; like the Roman coins, the portraits on the Makkotai series do not show any jewellery on the king.
 They are thought to be made of two separate pieces joined by lead, a practice prevalent elsewhere in India at that time.
-Official seals of the bearing the name "Makkotai" have also been recovered from the river bed; these seals contain the portrait facing left and the legend "Makkotai" written backwards (right-to-left).
+Official seals of the bearing the name "Makkotai" have also been recovered from the river bed; these seals contain the portrait facing left and the legend "Makkotai" written backward (right-to-left).
 The reverse of the seals is blank.
 The Makkotai coins and the seals have been assigned a date range of 100 BC to end of 100 AD.

 Another aspect of the portraits on the Makkotai coins are that they do not have identical head sizes and some facial features also vary from one coin to another, even though they all have the same written legend.
 Such an observation has been made of coins assigned to the Western Kshatrapas of Gujarat, which are thought to be another inspiration for the Chera coins.
 Scholars who analyzed the varying portraiture on the Kshatrapa coins have advanced several theories to explain the phenomenon: that the coins could be of different kings who chose to keep the name of an ancestor on their coins or the coins all belong to one king with portraits depicting him at his different ages.
 Based on such theories, the Chera coins could either belong to a series of rulers or to a single king called Cheraman Makkotai.